awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-unwrapKey.md

 Required: Yes

 **\-w**
 Specifies the wrapping key\.
-Enter the key handle of an AES key on the HSM\.
+Type the key handle of an AES key on the HSM\.
 This parameter is required\.
 To find key handles, use the findKey command\.
+To create a wrapping key, use genSymKey to create an AES key \(type 31\)\.
 To verify that a key can be used as a wrapping key, use getAttribute to get the value of the `OBJ_ATTR_WRAP` attribute, which is represented by constant `262`\.
-To create a wrapping key, use genSymKey to create an AES key \(type 31\)\.
-Key handle 4, which represents a static key encryption key \(KEK\), is not valid on FIPS\-mode HSMs\.
+Key handle 4 represents an unsupported internal key\.
+We recommend that you use an AES key that you create and manage as the wrapping key\.
 Required: Yes

 **\-sess**
 Creates a key that exists only in the current session\.
 The key cannot be recovered after the session ends\.
-Use this parameter when you need a key only briefly, such as a wrapping key that encrypts, then quickly decrypts, another key\.
+Use this parameter when you need a key only briefly, such as a wrapping key that encrypts, and then quickly decrypts, another key\.
 Do not use a session key to encrypt data that you might need to decrypt after the session ends\.
-To change a session key to a persistent \("token"\) key, use setAttribute\.
+To change a session key to a persistent \(token\) key, use setAttribute\.
 Default: The key is persistent\.
 Required: No

 **\-min\_srv**
 Specifies the minimum number of HSMs on which the key is synchronized before the value of the `-timeout` parameter expires\.
 If the key is not synchronized to the specified number of servers in the time allotted, it is not created\.
 AWS CloudHSM automatically synchronizes every key to every HSM in the cluster\.
-By setting the value of `min_srv` to less than the number of HSMs in the cluster and setting a low `timeout` value, you can speed up your process, although some requests might not generate a key\.
+To speed up your process, set the value of `min_srv` to less than the number of HSMs in the cluster and set a low timeout value\.
+Note, however, that some requests might not generate a key\.
 Default: 1
 Required: No